-PTS: 1 REF: 35-36 OBJ: 02-6 TOP: AACSB Reflective Thinking KEY: CB&E Model Strateg y MSC: BLOOMS Le vel III A Application
+PTS: 1 REF: 26 OBJ: 02-6 TOP: AACSB Reflective Thinking KEY: CB&E Model Strategy MSC: BLOO OMS Level III Application

-- 78. Fujisawa is Japan's seventh-largest pharmaceutical company.
+- 82. Fujisawa is Japan's seventh-largest pharmaceutical company.
 It sells drugs for organ transplant patients to increase the probability the new organ will operate efficiently and not be rejected.
-Currently, the only products Fujisawa makes are these organ transplant drugs, which it sells worldwide.
+Currently, the only product Fujisawa makes is these organ transplant drugs, which it sells worldwide.
 Its patents protect it from competitors.
 Fujisawa has a:

-- a. brand name advantage
+- a. brand name advantage.

-- b. niche competitive advantage
+- b. niche competitive advantage.

-- c. cost competitive advantage
+- c. cost competitive advantage.

-- d. marketing competitive advantage
+- d. marketing competitive advantage.

-- e. complete competitive advantage
+- e. complete competitive advantage.

-A niche competitive advantage is the advantage achieved when a firm seeks to target and effectively serve a small segment of the market, in this case people who need organ transplant drugs.
+A niche competitive advantage is achieved when a firm seeks to target and effectively serve a small segment of the market, in this case people who need organ transplant drugs.

-PTS: 1 REF: 35-36 OBJ: 02-6 TOP: AACSB Reflective Thinking KEY: CB&E Model Strategy MSC: BLOOM S Level III Application
+PTS: 1 REF: 26 OBJ: 02-6 TOP: AACSB Reflective Thinking KEY: CB&E Model Strategy MSC: BLOOMS S Level III Application

-- 79. Technol Medical Products makes specialty face masks to shield health-care workers from infection.
+- 83. Technol Medical Products makes specialty face masks to shield healthcare workers from infection.
 Because it focuses on this narrow market, it is able to outsell its primary competitors-3M and Johnson & Johnson.
-Technol Medical Products has a(n):
+Technol has a(n):

-- a. aggregated positioning strategy
+- a. aggregated positioning strategy.

-- b. demarketing focus
+- b. demarketing focus.

-- c. heterogeneous target marketing strategy
+- c. heterogeneous target marketing strategy.

-- d. cost competitive advantage
+- d. cost competitive advantage.

-- e. niche competitive advantage
+- e. niche competitive advantage.

-A niche competitive advantage is the advantage achieved when a firm seeks to target and effectively serve a small segment of the market.
+A niche competitive advantage is achieved when a firm seeks to target and effectively serve a small segment of the market.

-PTS: 1 REF: 35-36 OBJ: 02-6 TOP: AACSB Reflective Thinking KEY: CB&E N Model Strategy MSC: BLOOMS S Level III Application
+PTS: 1 REF: 26 OBJ: 02-6 TOP: AACSB Reflective Thinking KEY: CB&E M odel Strategy MSC: BLOOMS S Level III Application

-- 80. An advantage that cannot be copied by the competition is called a(n) \\\\\ competitive advantage.
+84. An advantage that cannot be copied by the competition is called a(n) competitive advantage.

 - a. sustainable

 - b. monopolistic

 - c. primary

 - d. unique

 - e. dominant